Supporting the Couple Relationships of Foster Parents

 We study the link between couple, co-parenting, and parenting practices to inform services that enhance the quality and stability of care for Georgia's foster youth.

 While foster parenting can be very rewarding, there are many unique challenges and stressors that foster parent couples experience following the placement of a child in their home that may jeopardize placement quality and stability.
-These challenges are likely to put a strain on foster parents' couple and coparenting relationship.
-Common conflicts experienced by foster parents include a lack of equal commitment to fostering, role ambiguity, lack of communication, and disagreement on parenting decisions.
-Negativity in the couple/co-parenting relationship leads to ineffective parenting, which compounds the stress already experienced by foster children.
+Our research examines the factors and processes influencing foster parents' couple and coparenting relationship.
+For example:

 We are exploring the link between couple and coparenting relationship quality and the parenting experiences of foster parents.

 We conducted a needs assessment with DFCS County Directors in 2015 which reinforced the need and value of relationship enrichment training to support foster parents across Georgia.
 Read the full report.